What is a Compliance Lawyer & Why Do You Need One?

 In the age of digital transformation, compliance lawyers have a significant role to play in information technology and data privacy.

-With regulations such as GDPR and CCPA dictating the handling of sensitive personal information, compliance lawyers ensure that a business's IT policies and practices adhere to these laws, safeguarding both the business and its consumers.
+With regulations such as GDPR (Europe law) and CCPA (California, United States law) dictating the handling of sensitive personal information, compliance lawyers ensure that a business's IT policies and practices adhere to these laws, safeguarding both the business and its consumers.

 Is Compliance Lawyer A Good Career Path?